gnap114039/thinkorswim/README.md

 Change the thinkorswim.desktop Exec and Icon attribute to corresponding path where this folder located.

 ## Step 5
-Place "thinkorswim.desktop" under directory --> ~/.local/share/applications
+Put the "thinkorswim.desktop" under directory --> ~/.local/share/applications

 ## Step 6
 Now you can find your thinkorswim shortcut on applications menu.
 Note: If it does not appear on applications menu try to restart your computer.

 ## Reminder